ThaNarie/tslint-teamcity-reporter/README.md

 ```

 #### Output type
-By default, the output is displayed as tests on TeamCity build (`"reporter": "errors"`).
+By default, the output is displayed as tests on a TeamCity build (`"reporter": "errors"`).
 You can change it to be displayed as "Inspections" in a separate tab by setting the `"reporter": "inspections"` option.

 ## Building